 - What mentorship has meant to both Mike and Brandon

 Mitch: This is Mitch.
-And we are here on another Real Estate Investor Summit Podcast, we have two guests today.
-And so, me– your all-knowing host, will be having conversation with these two folks about how their career started, they are relatively new in the business, and we’ll be talking about the changes that have happened and some of the challenges that they have to go through.
-The first person I have on the line is Mike Powell, he is from San Antonio, Texas.
+And we’re here on another Real Estate Investor Summit Podcast.
+I have two guests today.
+And so, me, your all-knowing host, will be having a conversation with these two folks about how their careers started.
+They’re relatively new in the business, and we’ll be talking about the changes that have happened and some of the challenges they had to go through.
+The first person I have on the line is Mike Powell.
+He is from San Antonio, Texas.